Ssar921/Rentmap-Demo/README.md

-# RentMap — Multi-Vendor Equipment Rental Marketplace
+# RentMap: Multi-Vendor Equipment Rental Marketplace MVP

 RentMap is a full-stack PropTech MVP built to support equipment and tool rentals across multiple vendors and categories.